Jobayer98/e-learning/README.md

 ## Getting Help

 If you encounter any issues or have questions, please feel free to open an issue in this repository.
-We're here to help!
+I'm here to help!

 ## Author